Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow

 We found that the proportion of salient events (major and minor) are similar in stories about freshly recalled memories and about memories retold after 3--6 months (Fig. \ref{fig:three-figure}).
 The retold stories have higher \bagChainName and are shorter than the initial recall of stories (Fig. \ref{fig:hc-event-link-figure}).
-The self-reported frequency of revisiting and retelling autobiographical stories does not appear to affect the \bagChainName.
-The retold stories that were noted as more frequently revisited memories, were found to contain fewer realis events, which may reflect processes of abstraction.
+The self-reported frequency of revisiting and retelling autobiographical stories does not appear to influence the \bagChainName of the stories.
+The retold stories that were noted as more frequently revisited memories were found to contain fewer realis events, which may reflect processes of abstraction.